What has Metop-A seen in 15 years?

 Large wildfire in Chile

-A forest fire ravaged urban areas of Valparaiso, Chile, destroying hundreds of homes and killing at least 16.
+A forest fire ravaged urban areas of Valparaiso, Chile, causing widespread damage.

 Smoke from city-sized fire in Australia